vPeteWalker/gts21/karbon/day-2/day-2.rst

    .. figure:: images/12.png

 #.
 Other dashboards can be found using the Grafana webpage at https://www.grafana.com/grafana/dashboards.
 Search for your dashboard of choice and click on it.
-On the right hand side of the screen you see the ID that we just used.
+On the right-hand side of the screen you see the ID that we just used.
 Follow the same process as we have just now done and import your choice.
 The one we used is just an example....

 Logging